Revenue

 Sierra is an AI-powered customer service platform that develops conversational AI agents for enterprises, charging based on conversation volume or outcomes.
 The company works with clients to determine the optimal pricing blend, typically offering volume-based pricing for routine interactions and outcome-based pricing (pay-per-resolution) for more complex inquiries.

-Unlike traditional SaaS companies, Sierra positions itself as a strategic partner rather than a vendor of plug-and-play solutions.
+Unlike traditional SaaS companies, Sierra positions itself as a strategic partner rather than a vendor of plug-and-go solutions.
 The company collaborates closely with enterprises to create customized AI agents that embody each client's unique brand voice, policies, and workflows.
-This high-touch implementation approach helps Sierra differentiate from legacy chatbot providers.
+This high-touch implementation approach helps Sierra differentiate from legacy chatbot providers, and Agent Studio 2.0's no-code/low-code interface partially addresses the implementation bottleneck by enabling non-engineering teams to build and iterate on agents directly.

 Competition